Shaka: Early life

 In his initial years, Shaka had neither the influence nor reputation to compel any but the smallest of groups to join him, and upon Dingiswayo's death, he moved southwards across the Thukela River, establishing his capital, Bulawayo, in Qwabe territory.
-He never returned to the traditional Zulu heartland.
 In Qwabe, Shaka may have intervened in an existing succession dispute to help his own choice, Nqetho, into power.